LawTam/CMPM163Labs/README.md

 https://drive.google.com/file/d/1YBG9HyTkNHaiVgOgm1I0q5a6FgU_no19/view?usp=sharing

 ### Part 3: Particle wave
-I made this wave by making a grid of particles, then having the y value of each particle to follow the form of a sine wave.
+I made this wave by making a grid of particles, then having the y value of each particle follow the value of a sin wave as a function of time.

 https://drive.google.com/file/d/13PIX6PbnTn_pOQKThQi5BdZyRZJvqzZ9/view?usp=sharing